Amy Wagliardo, Executive Director

 Lisa received her CPA certification shortly after graduation from Marquette University and began a career in public accounting.
 After raising two sons, she re-entered the workforce, specializing in accounting for not-for-profit organizations.
 She feels lucky to be a part of the Gorton team!
 She has lived in Lake Forest for nearly 25 years and finds it to be a wonderful and supportive community.
 When not working with various clients around the area, she enjoys yoga, pottery, cooking, reading, and travel.

-Cheryl Ashley, Marketing Director
+Leslie Lord, Marketing Director

-Jamie Hall, Director of Special Events & Film
+Jamie Hall, Director of Film

 Krista Hanson, Event Coordinator